erencerman/ankylosing_spondylitis_model/README.md

-<b>Keras Model To Estimate Presence Of Ankylosing Spondilitis in OCT<b>
+## Keras Model To Estimate Presence Of Ankylosing Spondilitis in O

 This is a python keras model to use.
 It has about 72% accuracy